 But, these numbers do not necessarily mean anything if you compare the processors over many generations.
-That means the cheapest i3 model that came this year can outperform what was the top-of-line i7 processor many years before.
+That means the cheapest i3 model that came this year can outperform the top-of-line i7 processor of many years before.

 Intel Core Processor

-The Intel Core processors Generation indicates quality, performance, and speed.
+The Intel Core processor Generation indicates quality, performance, and speed.
 The newest generation of processors will perform faster than previous generation Core Processors.

 For example – Intel i7-9700K will be 6 percent faster than its previous generation of Intel Core i7-8700K.
 Looking for the latest generation processor when buying a new computer would be best.
 However, how will you do that?